LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-To help detect and monitor treatment for rare types of congenital adrenal hyperplasia (CAH); sometimes to help rule out other conditions
+To help detect and monitor treatment for rare types of genetic conditions that affect production of steroid hormones; some of these are called congenital adrenal hyperplasia (CAH).
+In addition, pregnenolone tests may be ordered by healthcare practitioners to help rule out other conditions.

-When an infant has external sex organs that are not clearly male or female (ambiguous genitalia) and/or has high blood pressure (hypertension), low blood potassium (hypokalemia), or signs of excess loss of salt (salt wasting); when the most common cause for CAH, a 21-hydroxylase deficiency, has been ruled out; when a teen fails to develop secondary sexual characteristics and/or has delayed puberty
+When an infant has external sex organs that are not clearly male or female (ambiguous genitalia) and/or has low or high blood pressure, low blood potassium (hypokalemia), or signs of excess loss of salt (salt wasting); when the most common cause for CAH, a 21-hydroxylase deficiency, has been ruled out; when a teen fails to develop secondary sexual characteristics and/or has delayed puberty

 Pregnenolone is typically ordered as part of a panel of tests that are used to help diagnose, monitor and/or rule out two of the more rare forms of congenital adrenal hyperplasia (CAH).
 The test is typically used after the more common causes of CAH have been ruled out.

 All newborns are screened for the most common cause of CAH using a test that measures 17-hydroxyprogesterone (17-OHP).
 If this testing is abnormal, it may be followed by ACTH testing and then by groups or panels of precursors and hormones to determine which enzyme deficiencies are present.
 This includes 11-deoxycorticosterone and 11-deoxycortisol testing to help detect 11-beta-hydroxylase deficiency.

 If the two common forms of CAH are ruled out, especially if a baby has external sex organs that are not clearly male or female (ambiguous genitalia), then pregnenolone tests may be ordered among others to detect the rare forms as the cause of a person's symptoms.